chemoelectric/epr-simulation/README.md

 channeler’.
 Even such a trivial change removes the ‘quantum’ from a ‘quantum’ physics problem.
 Also, any method used to solve the problem *must* arrive at the same result as does quantum mechanics, if the solution by quantum mechanics were itself correct.
-This is so because otherwise mathematics would be uselessly inconsistent.
+Otherwise mathematics would be uselessly inconsistent, and we know from experience that it is not.

 What is more, quantum mechanics is itself not a fundamental mathematical field, but an application of linear algebra, probability